Abdelatief/Crime-Management-System/README.md

 ### Notes
-I've divided the project into two main packages (The default package and the GUI package) The classes we implemented are in the default package and the forms in the GUI package (we can change that later)
+I've divided the project into two main packages (The default package and the GUI package) The classes we implemented are in the default package (we can change that later) and the forms in the GUI package

 ### GUI Forms
-We have login form and access forms and classes handeling forms I know that's too many forms but explicit is better than implicit and in this way every form will do only one thing to avoid complicity
+We have login form and access forms and class handeling forms I know that's too many forms but explicit is better than implicit and in this way every form will do only one thing to avoid complicity